buddh4/lyvely/packages/applications/docs/docs/dev/framework/acl.md

 ## Web access

-The access control layer (ACL) can be managed when defining routes or within the views itself as explained in the following sections.
+The frontend ACL can be either defined on route level or within the views itself as explained in the following sections.

 :::warning
-While you can hide UI elements or limit access to routes for specific user types in the frontend, it's crucial to emphasize that real access control should be enforced in the backend.
+While you can hide UI elements or limit access to routes for specific user roles in the frontend, it's crucial to emphasize that access control needs to be enforced in the backend.
 :::

 ### `isPublic` Route Metadata